zeajose/get-out/README.md

 # GET OUT

-An online market place, allowing users to rent outdoor sporting equipment.
-The app functions as a mock-up at this stage but integration with Stripe is possible.
+A two-sided market place, allowing users to rent outdoor sporting equipment.
+The app payments functions as a mock-up at this stage but integration with Stripe is possible.

 Created as a collaborative project by  <a href="https://github.com/zeajose">Jose Zea</a>, <a href="https://github.com/tomkf">Thomas Ferris</a>, <a href="https://github.com/gfmar">Gustaf Folkmar</a>, and <a href="https://github.com/jdilillo">Joe Di Lillo</a>

-This full-stack web app was built with Ruby on Rails, HTML/CSS, and Java Script.
+This full-stack web app was built with Ruby on Rails, HTML/CSS, and Javascript.

 ## Live demo